gameinbucket/cse134b/README.md

 * When using the application offline, firebase sends a large number of error messages to the console
 * Testing if a firebase connection was successfully made does not always give the expected response
 * Firebase google authentication on Chrome occasionally logs the user in without asking them which account they want to use
+* There is no synching of local files to firebase when in offline mode